 Electrolytes and Bulimia: Why Is This a Big Deal?

-Electrolytes often come up when discussing athletes, but these essential minerals are important for everyone, regardless of their activity level.
+Electrolytes are often mentioned when discussing athletes, sports drinks, and hydration, but these essential minerals are important for everyone, regardless of their activity level.

 Still, certain eating disorders, including bulimia nervosa (BN), may cause an imbalance in electrolytes.
 This can lead to a cascade of health conditions that can have long-term effects.